starryknight/GA-SEI-curriculum/sequences/project-1/rubric.md

 ## Planning / Process / Submission

 - [ ] At least 30 git commits
-- [ ] Has Trello board
+- [ ] Project board (Trello or Github Projects and Issues) are used throughout project week
-- [ ] Trello board or Github Projects are used throughout project week
+- [ ] Project board must have a minimum of 3 columns noting to-do, doing, and done tasks
 - [ ] Has Readme file
-- [ ] Readme file has links to: deployed app
+- [ ] Readme file has link to deployed app
-- [ ] Readme file has links to trello board
+- [ ] Readme file has link to project board
 - [ ] Readme file has whiteboarding image
 - [ ] Readme file has wireframe images